Merchants who can’t process chip card payments may shoulder consumer fraud costs if they’re not EMV-ready.””

 The EMV migration costs merchants have to bear continues to be high, according to Duncan.
 “Not only the cost of the new equipment itself, but the cost of basically being penalized because we can’t get certified,” he said.
 “In some places, the merchants have bought the equipment and they’ve installed the equipment, but the credit card companies have not certified the equipment.
 So even though the chip card reader is sitting there, they aren’t allowed to turn the reader on to process chip card payments.
 So put all those things together and the migration has been less than satisfactory.

-In March two small Florida retailers filed an anti-trust lawsuit claiming the certification delays have placed unfair burden – and chargeback costs – on their shoulders.
+In March 2016, two small Florida retailers filed an anti-trust lawsuit claimed the certification delays placed unfair burden – and chargeback costs – on their shoulders.
 Visa and Mastercard announced on June 16, 2016 that they would simplify the certification process and limit the costs retailers might incur for counterfeit transactions while they wait.
 Visa said card-issuing banks will stop sending fraud costs, known as chargebacks, to merchants on transactions below $25 as of July 22, 2016, and merchants would only be responsible for chargebacks on a maximum of 10 transactions per account, as banks assumed liability above that level starting in October 2016.

 In addition to a simplified certification process for merchants and payment acquirers, Mastercard also introduced a checking system to ensure the chargebacks merchants receive are valid and the merchants are not facing excessive fraud costs, according to a June 20, 2016 release.